Christmas

 1. CHURCH IS MORE THAN WHAT HAPPENS ON SUNDAYS.

-2. REST AND FAMILY TIME IS IMPORTANT FOR OUR STAFF.
+2. REST AND FAMILY TIME IS IMPORTANT FOR OUR STAFf and volunteers.

 3. CHRISTMAS IS A GREAT TIME FOR MISSION.